Unanswered Questions to the Last

 Uncategorized

-Some questions are never answered; thus, the philosophic speculation since the time of the early Ionian Greek thinkers of the fifth century B.C.
+Some questions are never answered; thus, the philosophic speculation since the time of the early Ionian Greek thinkers of the sixth century B.C.
 Thales is regarded as the first one of these intellectuals and as one of the Seven Wise Men of Greece.
 He thought that all things originated out of water, giving a purely physical, rather than mythological explanation for the existence of the universe.
 The fact is that metaphysical explanations for the origin and continuance of the universe abound.
 Modern natural science (essentially biology, chemistry, and physics) has advanced greatly in explaining the nature and structure of the universe, but not the cause of all things.
 When natural science attempts a theory of what caused all things to be, it is overstepping the limits of its discipline.
 Only philosophy (a study of realities beyond or the bases of the physical; study of the nature of knowledge and being; metaphysics, logic) and theology (a study of God) are qualified to advance explanation of such causation.
 Natural science should be true to its methodology and know its limits.

 Christian theology draws its material from both reason and revelation.
 According to rational thinking, nothing can be self-caused.
 All things require a preceding cause except that which is self-caused.
 God is self-caused and moves everything else into being.
 Among many others, Saint Thomas Aquinas used logic to prove the existence of God and His creation of the cosmos.
 The Dumb Ox (as Aquinas was called) also relied on revelation as recorded in the Bible, giving us knowledge about God of which logic is incapable.
 Theology is pre-eminently the study of God, utilizing reason and revelation.